 Starter skates are just that – it’s where you begin.
 But as you progress through the sport, your needs will change.
 A new skater who puts in the time to build up the core and ankle strength they need to handle skating in proper form will eventually want a

 lower cuff.
-Our Rookie skates are designed to be the highest quality entry level boot on the market.
+Our Rookie skates are designed to be the highest quality entry-level boot on the market.
 Our partners at NSC couldn’t agree more – the Rookie set up is the place to start.
-And with value you don’t want to skimp on quality, because starter skates have excellent resale potential if they’re well maintained.
+And with value, you don’t want to skimp on quality, because starter skates have excellent resale potential if they’re well maintained.
 A sturdy boot will retain 50 to 65% of its value given just enough TLC!

 What people are saying

-We’ve heard from many coaches of beginners that the Cádomotus Rookie boots and the Rookie Agility and Junior packages are complementary to early-stage skater development.
+We’ve heard from many coaches of beginners that the Cádomotus Rookie boots and the Agility skate and Junior packages are complementary to early-stage skater development.
 We’ve heard from those that are going great guns and others that are taking their time to learn the sport at a more leisurely pace, they both have one thing in common: they agree that the Rookie skate is a solid foundation.
 They’re also being used to remediate, to help correct those issues that can derail a future champion before they even begin.
 Not only that, but the skates win praise for being economical too.
 Coupled with the innovative Transformer frame – a frame that allows you to try a large wheel 3 wheel set up or a smaller wheel 4 wheel set up – the Rookie is truly a skate to grow with and eventually out of.

 The bottom line